rooseveltframework/roosevelt/README.md

   - Default shorthands:
     - `npm run pd`
   - Script is short for: `nodemon app.js --host-public`
-- `npm run clean`: Removes all build artifacts (symlinks and directories) auto-generated by Roosevelt.
-Will prompt to confirm before deleting any files.
-  - Default shorthand:
-    - `npm run c`
-  - Script is short for: `node ./node_modules/roosevelt/lib/scripts/appCleanup.js`
 - `npm run config-audit`: Scans current `rooseveltConfig` and `scripts` in `package.json` and warns about any parameters or npm scripts that don't match the current Roosevelt API:
   - Default shorthand:
     - `npm run a`